numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 Note that due to the approximative nature of the reference set and its hypervolume, negative hypervolume values are possible.
 The Coco platform stores all

+Remind that performance assessment is "relative" because best estimation of the front is meant to change.
+Hence ECDF plots are meant to be reploted.

 Instances and Generalization Experiment